MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-replace.md

 In this example, orders are stored in a bot data store that is scoped to the current conversation,  `session.conversationData.orders`.
 For every new order, the variable is re-initialized with a new array and for every item the user chooses, the bot adds that item to the `orders` array and adds the price to the total, which is stored in the checkout's `Price` variable.
 When the user finishes selecting items for their order, they can say "check out" and then continue with the remainder of the order process.

 > [!NOTE]
-> For more information about bot data storage, see [Save user data](bot-builder-nodejs-save-user-data.md).
+> For more information about bot data storage, see [Manage state data](bot-builder-nodejs-state.md).

 Finally, update the second step of the waterfall within the `orderDinner` dialog to process the order with confirmation.